rickyelder07/MangoVoiceScraper/README.md

    - Complete the reCAPTCHA if prompted
    - The script waits up to 5 minutes for you to log in

-4. **Script automatically continues** after successful login
+4. **Apply search criteria** (optional)
-   - Navigates to Legacy Call Logs
+   - After login, browser shows Legacy Call Logs page
+   - Apply any filters you want:
+     - Date range (e.g., last 30 days)
+     - Search by phone number
+     - Filter by call direction (Inbound/Outbound)
+   - Press **ENTER in the terminal** when ready

+5. **Script automatically continues** scraping
-   - Scrapes all pages
+   - Scrapes all pages (with your filters applied)
    - Downloads MP3 files
    - Exports to CSV